truptisarang/truptisarang/README.md

 ## 🚀 About Me
 🎓 I am currently pursuing my Bachelor's degree in Computer Science at S.P.
-Mandali's Ramnarian Ruia Autonomous College, where I am honing my skills and knowledge in various areas of Computer Science.
+Mandali's Ramnarain Ruia Autonomous College, where I am honing my skills and knowledge in various areas of Computer Science.